projectcapsule/capsule/docs/content/guides/pod-security.md

 # Pod Security
 In Kubernetes, by default, workloads run with administrative access, which might be acceptable if there is only a single application running in the cluster or a single user accessing it.
-This is seldomly required and you’ll consequently suffer a noisy neighbour effect along with large security blast radiuses.
+This is seldom required and you’ll consequently suffer a noisy neighbour effect along with large security blast radiuses.

 Many of these concerns were addressed initially by [PodSecurityPolicies](https://kubernetes.io/docs/concepts/security/pod-security-policy) which have been present in the Kubernetes APIs since the very early days.